 The cybercriminal has a successful at bat and can now move to first base, in which they will try to find vulnerabilities to exploit.

-Hackers use tools to scan websites for vulnerabilities.
+A website hacker uses tools to scan sites for vulnerabilities.
 Essentially, any website scanner that you can purchase, a cybercriminal can purchase, too.
 A scanner will alert the cybercriminal to vulnerabilities found in a victim’s website.
 They can also scan for vulnerable ports, plugins, applications, and networks.